Will-H93/Music-Library/README.md

 ## Installation

+- Install [Docker Desktop](https://docs.docker.com/get-docker/) if you don't already have it.
-- Pull a MySQL image and run the container via Docker
+- With the Docker engine running, pull a MySQL image using the command below in your terminal:

+`docker run -d -p 3307:3306 --name music_library_mysql -e MYSQL_ROOT_PASSWORD=password`

+- Start the container in Docker Desktop (or the terminal if you prefer)
 - Clone this repo
 - Change in to repo directory
 - Run npm install